efimiap/efimiap.github.io/_posts/2020-04-28-Screenplay-Summarization-Using-Latent-Narrative-Structure.md

 According to screenwriting theory [4], all films and TV shows independently of their genre have a common high-level structure.
 In order for a story to be compelling, certain key events, called turning points (TPs) should be present in specific points of the story.
 These key events further segment the story into meaningful semantic sections (i.e., acts).

-There are several different schemes in order to describe narrative structure.
-Here, we use a modern variation of traditional narrative analysis that is used by screenwriters as a practical guide to creating films and TV shows.
-According to that scheme there are *5 turning points* which segment the narrative into *6 thematic sections*.
-We are mostly interested in the definition of the turning points:
+There are several different schemes describing the narrative structure.
+Here, we use a modern variation of traditional schemes that serves  as a practical guide for screenwriters.
+According to that scheme there are <u>5 turning points</u> which segment the narrative into <u>6 thematic sections</u>.
+We are mostly interested in the definition of the **turning points**:

 <span style='color:green'>**TP1** Opportunity: Introductory event to the story occuring right after the presentation of the story setting and some background information about the protagonists.</span>